Sep 13th, 2021

 Seed cabinet drawers are open to reveal dozens of seed packets so you can take these home and plant seeds

-This is a perfect project for us because the mission of Lewis Ginter Botanical Garden is to connect people and plants to improve the community.
+This is a perfect project for us because the mission of Lewis Ginter Botanical Garden is to connect people to plants by inspiring communities to explore and conserve nature.
 The Seed Library does just that.
 As plant people, we love spreading plant joy to all who want to grow and learn.
-We also love that we can offer this service for free to the community at this weekend’s plant sale, Fall PlantFest.
 Best of all, the donations of seeds to our library are from you.
 Yes, you and your neighbors, but also our volunteers, members, a few that we bought just because we like them, and most importantly, our horticulturists.
 Because, when we think about it, there are few people who geek out about plants more than we do!

 We are intentional about including plants that make it easy for users to harvest seeds.
 One goal of the library is to be a community resource.
 Another goal is to teach about seed-saving and why it is important.
 Our hope is to eventually make the Seed Library mobile and to visit locations throughout the Richmond region so we can share seeds (and seed-saving practices) with people throughout our community.
 Spears explains that the seed library also helps with our community’s plant biodiversity.
 “If you don’t have diversity in your food crops and we’re all relying on the same corn and that particular corn is attacked by a disease then we can’t feed ourselves.
 So that biodiversity is really important.”
 Spears says.
 An underlying purpose of taking the seeds home to grow your own plant is to keep the lessons that you’ve learned going.
 With each growing cycle, there’s an opportunity to teach into another.